aio-libs/aiohttp/CONTRIBUTING.rst

 .. code-block:: shell

-   $ pip install -r requirements-dev.txt
+   $ pip install -r requirements/dev.txt

 .. note::
   If you plan to use ``pdb`` or ``ipdb`` within the test suite, execute: